Embrace the Gap: VAEs Perform Independent Mechanism Analysis: Background

 Restrictions on the mixing function class (e.g., linear~\cite{comon1994independent}) are another possibility to recover identifiability~\cite{hyvarinen_nonlinear_1999, zhang2008minimal}.
 Recently,~\citet{gresele_independent_2021} proposed restricting the function class by taking inspiration from the {\em principle of independent causal mechanisms}~\cite{peters_elements_2018}, in an approach termed \acrfull{ima}. \acrshort{ima} postulates that the latent components influence the observations ``independently'', where influences correspond to the partial derivatives $\nicefrac{\partial\gls{dec}}{\partial\gls{latentcomp}_k}$, and their non-statistical independence amounts to an orthogonality condition.
-While full identifiability has not been characterized for this model class , it was proven to rule out the most common counterexamples to identifiability, and empirically shown to help recover the ground truth through regularization of the log-likelihood in~\eqref{eq:change_of_var} with an objective $\imaloss:= \log \gls{px} - \lambda \cdot \cima $ , where $\lambda>0$ and the regularization term \cima and its expectation \Cima are given by
+While full identifiability has not been proved for this model class , it was shown to rule out classical families of spurious solutions used as counterexamples to identifiability of unconstrained non-linear ICA \citep{gresele_independent_2021,buchholz_function_2022}.
+Moroever, \citet{buchholz_function_2022} further demonstrated local identifiability of this function class.
+Also, IMA constraints were empirically shown \citep{gresele_independent_2021,sliwa_probing_2022} to help recover the ground truth through regularization of the log-likelihood in~\eqref{eq:change_of_var} with an objective $\imaloss:= \log \gls{px} - \lambda \cdot \cima $ , where $\lambda>0$ and the regularization term \cima and its expectation \Cima are given by

 \looseness-1 and termed \textit{local} (resp.\ {\it global}) \gls{ima} contrast.
 When \gls{dec} is in the \gls{ima} function class (i.e., \Cima vanishes), the objective is equal to the log-likelihood; otherwise, it lower bounds it. \fi